AlchemyCMS/alchemy-guides/guides/how_to_create_a_blog_template.md

 The `autogenerate` attribute allows to define elements which will be generated automatically, when the user creates a new page in backend.

-## Generate and customize the partials
+## Generate and Customize the Partials

 The command